 The cost of The Monster is about $90 per person.
 Buying online ahead of time can save you money as they sometimes have specials — check their Facebook page for extra specials.

 The days and hours that the park is open varies by season.
 In Summer, they are open to the general public 7 days a week.
 The park is available for large groups and/or team-building activities.
 The rest of the year, they sometimes have reduced schedule (usually only Wednesday or Thurday through Sunday).
 It’s best to call to double-check their hours and make a reservation.

 Must be at least 7 years old.
-Minors must be minor must be accompanied by a parent or a legal guardian.
+Minors must be accompanied by a parent or a legal guardian.
 All participants must be a minimum of 4 feet tall, and weigh between 100 to 270 pounds.
 Closed-toe shoes are required.